-7.4 Brief Discussion of Channel Associated Signaling in E1 Framing Format are.
-A signal is consists of four bits namely A, B, C and D. These bits define the state of the call for a particular time slot.
-Time slot 16 of each E1 frame can carry CAS signals for two E1 voice or data channels.
+7.4 Brief Discussion of Channel Associated Signaling in E1 Framing Format tioned in this used A signal is consists of four bits namely A, B, C and D. These bits define the state of the call for a particular time slot.
+Time slot 16 of each E1 frame can carry CAS signals for twoE1 voice or data channels.
 Therefore, sixteen E1 frames are needed to carry CAS signals for all 32 E1 channels.
 The sixteen E1 frames then forms a CAS Multi-frame.